dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 As the world changes, and as the internet gets indexed by the tireless Google robots, search results change, too.
 If you searched for "current american president" back in 2016, and today, in 2019, you would get back different results.
 Some might say, shockingly different, but we will abstain from commenting.

 This has practical consequences.
 To save computer time, or internet bandwidth, one might decide to remember the result of a computer program, so it doesn't have to be run again.
-Your browser does that all the time under the hood.
-You might have heard of this - it's called "caching".
+Your browser does that all the time under the hood - this is the process known as "caching".

-Well, in our example, this would be plain wrong!
-The output of our program depends on what the world is at the current point in time!
+Well, in our example, caching would be plain wrong!
+The output of our program depends on what the world is at the current point of time!
 As a consequence, it cannot be cached.
 Let's depict this by decorating it with a clock:

 ![alt text](../assets/images/about-my-job/with_clock.jpg "program with clock")